-Associations & Organizations for additional resources
+Teaching Associations & Organizations

-Aside from speaking with schools directly, you should make note of the various organizations and associations that help master's students navigate their career paths.
+Aside from speaking with schools directly, you should make note of the various organizations and associations that help Masters students navigate their career paths.
 Start with the Department of Education (source), which has a resource page for students earning their masters.

 The American Federation of Teachers (site) is also a resource that can get you informed as you learn, no matter how far you are along in your education.
 Also, most states have their own teachers associations you can join.